 Using mic stands.
-Again mic stands come is several shapes and sized built for specific tasks in recording studios and live sound.
+Again mic stands come in several shapes and sized built for specific tasks in recording studios and live sound.
 For bedroom studios, you just need one or two and get more as you transform your studio with time.

 9. Pop Filter

 Pop filters are used with mics to filter the popping comes out from the vocal.
 In some alphabets such as P, PH, etc a popping effect occurs due to increased air pressure in the mouth.
-The intensity of popping is greater then original voice so it interrupts the original vocal.
+The intensity of popping is greater than then original voice so it interrupts the original vocal.